 When it comes to the world of plant-based foods, a lot of people wonder how they will get enough protein.
 People typically ask: “How will I be energized without meat or dairy?”
 There are lots of plant-based foods that are rich in protein, and the cool thing is that your body can use those proteins more efficiently than animal based proteins.

-People who enjoy smoothies often like to add a scoop of protein powder to add more sustenance.
-A lot of protein powders can actually be filled with processed ingredients and added chemicals.
-While there are some plant-based protein powders out there that use quality ingredients void of chemicals, there are natural foods that you can add to your smoothies to give them a protein boost.
+People who enjoy smoothies often like to add a scoop of protein powder to add more sustenance and satisfy protein intake.
+A lot of protein powders can actually be filled with processed ingredients and added chemicals, and the reality is that most Americans consume way more protein than their bodies need.
+While there are some plant-based protein powders out there that use quality ingredients, there are better natural foods that you can add to your smoothies to give them a protein boost.

 Another thing to consider is that high-quality protein powders aren’t exactly easy on the wallet.
-Invest in your health by getting plant-based foods that are budget-friendly and easy to consume in smoothies.
-Use the protein combinations below and add them to your smoothies.
+Invest in your health by getting plant-based foods that are budget-friendly and don’t alter the taste of your smoothies.
+Skip the chalky chocolate powder and use the protein combinations below to increase the protein content in your smoothies.

 Kale & Hemp Seeds: